GameFoundry/bsf/Documentation/Manuals/Native/bsl.md

 Code blocks are merged in the order they are defined.

 ## Pre-processor {#bslfx_d_b}
-Use \#include "Path/To/File.bslinc" to share code by including other BSLFX files.
-Included files must end with a .bslinc extension but otherwise their syntax is the same as a normal BSLFX file.
+Use \#include "Path/To/File.bslinc" to share code by including other BSL files.
+Included files must end with a .bslinc extension but otherwise their syntax is the same as a normal BSL file.
 The provided path is a path to the shader relative to the project library if running in editor, or relative to the working directory otherwise.
 You can also use built-in $ENGINE$ and $EDITOR$ folders to access builtin shaders. e.g.
 ~~~~~~~~~~~~~~
 #include "$ENGINE$/SpriteImage.bslinc"
 ~~~~~~~~~~~~~~

 These values correspond to "Data/Engine/Includes" and "Data/Editor/Includes" folders, respectively.
 Be aware that $EDITOR$ folder will not be available in your standalone game.

-Use standard pre-processor commands \#define/\#undef/\#ifdef/\#ifndef/\#else/\#elif/\#endif to conditionally compile parts of the BSLFX file.
+Use standard pre-processor commands \#define/\#undef/\#ifdef/\#ifndef/\#else/\#elif/\#endif to conditionally compile parts of the BSL file.

-Macros using \#defines are not supported in BSLFX code, but are within code-blocks.
+Macros using \#defines are not supported in BSL code, but are within code-blocks.
 So while you are allowed to write:
 ~~~~~~~~~~~~~~
 #define PI 3.14
 ~~~~~~~~~~~~~~